rmeyerth/slop-site/blog/2023-06-09-release/index.md

 ```
 You'll also notice mention of a ReturnToken.
 This replaces the existing 'result = ' method used to transport values.
 This also makes use of a new
 feature called Parser Flags, but I'll save explaining that and some of the finer points about the return until later.
 As one final comment on
-grammar references, migration of existing tokens over to using grammar references has started but is a gradual proccess.
+grammar references, migration of existing tokens over to using grammar references has started but is a gradual process.
 As such, whilst some
 have been done others do remain untouched.
 Rest-assured though that upgrades will be made where applicable to all tokens in the future.

 ## New operators